xweng1016/DOCKER_N8N_Cloudflair/README.md

      - Wait 10-30 seconds for the tunnel to establish
      - Check logs: `docker compose logs cloudflared`
      - Restart cloudflared: `docker compose restart cloudflared`

+   - **Tunnel disconnected after idle time**:
+     - Use the restart tunnel script:
+       - Windows: `.\restart_tunnel.ps1`
+       - Linux/macOS: `./restart_tunnel.sh`
+     - This automatically restarts the tunnel and gives you a new URL

    - **n8n not accessible via tunnel URL**:
      - Check if n8n is running: `docker compose ps`